mtgjson/mtgjson-website/docs/license/index.md

 # MTGJSON License

-By using this website and its content you agree to the following license:
+By using this website and its content you agree to the following MIT License:

 <img class="img-license" src="/images/assets/mit-license.jpg" alt="Logo for MIT License" title="MIT License" />